-A Board member who wishes to introduce a decision point that is not on the agenda must notify the Vice-Chair and Secretariat Governance Focal Point at least one week before the Board meeting.
-New decision points submitted less than one week before the Board meeting will be considered on a case-by-case basis by the Board Chair and Vice-Chair.
+A board member that wishes to introduce a decision point that is not on the agenda must notify the Vice-Chair and Secretariat Governance Focal Point at least one week before the board meeting.
+New decision points submitted less than one week before the board meeting will be considered on a case-by-case basis by the Board Chair and Vice-Chair.
 The notice should be submitted as a typed draft of the decision point indicating which constituency intends to propose it and a preference for when it will be introduced.

-The Vice-Chair will determine the admissibility of the proposed decision point based on the time available for discussion and the relevance of the decision point to the rest of the meeting agenda.
-If it is deemed admissible, the proposed decision point will be circulated to all Board members for review.
-The Board Chair will invite the constituency proposing the decision point to present it at a time deemed appropriate by the Board Chair.
+The Vice-Chair will decide on the admissibility of the proposed decision point based on the time available to discuss it and the relevance of the decision point to the rest of the meeting agenda.
+If it is deemed admissible, the proposed decision point will be circulated to all board members for review.
+The Board Chair will invite the constituency proposing the decision point to introduce it at a time deemed appropriate by the Board Chair.
 No new decision points will be considered immediately upon introduction.
-All new decision points must be circulated to all Board members before being considered by the Board.
+All new decision points must be circulated to all board members before being considered by the Board.